UniversalDependencies/docs/_nmf/feat/Case.md

 ### <a name="Ben">`Ben`</a>: benefactive

 The benefactive case corresponds to the English preposition for.
-In Suansu, the benefactive case marker is **byahn**.
+In Naga-Suansu, the benefactive case marker is _-byahn_.

 #### Examples